pescew/SoftSwitch/README.md

 - first number defines the pvid/untagged vlan.

 - subsequent numbers define tagged vlans.

+- trunk defines a port that carries all tagged vlans with pvid untagged

 - xdpMode can be set to either xdpdrv or xdpgeneric